 Does Brown syndrome affect one or both eyes?

-Ninety percent of patients have only one affected eye, more commonly the right.
+Ninety percent of patients with Brown syndrome have only one affected eye, more commonly the right eye.

 Does Brown syndrome cause eye problems besides abnormal eye movements?

-In the more severely affected cases of Brown syndrome, some children will have poor binocular vision which can result in poor depth perception and/or amblyopia.
-This is because the child is unable to align the two eyes looking straight ahead or with a compensatory head position.
+In the more severe cases of Brown syndrome, some children will have difficulty using their eyes together, which can result in poor depth perception and/or amblyopia (blurry vision in one eye).
+This is because the child is unable to keep the two eyes straight when looking straight ahead or even when tilting their head.

 Are there different kinds of Brown syndrome?

-Brown syndrome can be classified according to severity.
-In mild cases there is only a reduced ability to look up and in with the affected eye.
-In moderate cases, there is also a tendency for the eye to move downward as it moves inward.
-In severe cases there is a tendency for the affected eye to turn downward when the patient looks straight ahead.
+Brown syndrome can come in different forms.
+In mild cases there is only a problem when the eye tries to look up.
+In moderate cases, the eye has a hard time looking up AND it tends to move downward as it moves inward toward the nose.
+In severe cases the eye turns downward when the patient looks straight ahead and has a really hard time moving.

 How is Brown syndrome treated?